 Meet the Professor:

-Bernadette Musetti is a K-12 teacher and teacher educator.
-She currently directs the Liberal Studies program at LMU--the teacher preparation program for students wanting to earn a BA in Liberal Studies and a multiple subjects teaching credential as undergraduates.
-She has taught in Mexico and worked in international education for many years--with students of all ages and backgrounds from around the world.
-She teaches undergraduates and graduate students and finds a great deal of fulfillment and inspiration in teaching.
-She is interested in the ways in which the institutions of education can better serve individuals, communities, and the collective, which is the focus of the freshman seminar on 'Education & the Public Good'.
+Bernadette Musetti is Professor in the Department of Urban & Environmental Studies in the Bellarmine College of Liberal Arts and serves as Director of the Liberal Studies program at LMU--the teacher preparation program for undergrads wanting to earn a BA in Liberal Studies and a multiple subjects teaching credential.
+She has taught in K-12 schools in the U.S. and in Mexico and worked in international education for many years.
+At the university level she has taught undergrads, MA, and doctoral students across several institutions, including Middlebury Institute of International Studies at Monterey, University of California Davis, Kennesaw State University, and the University of Georgia.
+She finds a great deal of joy, fulfillment, and inspiration in teaching.
+She is keenly interested in the ways in which institutions of education can better serve individuals, communities, and the public good, which is the focus of her First Year Seminar.
 Dr. Musetti earned her PhD at the University of California Davis in Language, Literacy & Culture.

 Empathy: An Antidote to Bullying the Self, Others, and the Planet

 MW 2:20-3:50pm (CRN 72474)